nkrode/RedisLive/README.md

 + Clone the repo `git clone https://github.com/kumarnitin/RedisLive.git`, or [download the latest release](https://github.com/kumarnitin/RedisLive/zipball/master)

 **Configuration**
++ edit redis-live.conf :
-+ edit **redis-live.conf** and update the value of the key `RedisServers` to the redis instances you want to monitor.
+  + update the value of the key `RedisServers` to the redis instances you want to monitor.
 You can monitor multiple instances by appending more values to the RedisServers list.
+  + update the value of the key `RedisStatsServer` to the redis instance you will use to store RedisLive data (this redis instance is different from the redis instances you are monitoring).

+if you don't have a spare redis instance to use to store RedisLive data, then you can configure RedisLive to use sqlite by changing to ` "DataStoreType" : "sqlite" `

 **Start RedisLive**
 + start the monitoring script `./redis-monitor.py --duration=120` duration is in seconds ([see caveat](#caveat-on-monitoring-redis))
 + start the webserver `./redis-live.py`
 + RedisLive is now running @ `http://localhost:8888/index.html`

-**Optional Configuration**
-+ if you have a local redis instance, you can switch to a redis backed store to save RedisLive data (preferred and much faster)
-  + edit redis.conf provide the server and port for the redis instance you will use to store RedisLive data (this redis instance is different from the redis instances you are monitoring).
-Change the value of RedisStatsServer key.
-  + edit /src/dataprovider/dataprovider.py switch to redisprovider :
-      + disable line 1 `#from sqliteprovider import RedisStatsProvider`
-      + enable line 2  `from redisprovider import RedisStatsProvider`

 Caveat on monitoring redis